inmindos/thinking-flaws/Social identity theory.md

 title: "Social identity theory"
 tags: [ "cognitive-bias", "cbias-memory", "cbias-memory-edit" ]
 source: "https://en.wikipedia.org/wiki/Social_identity_theory"
+excerpt: "Social identity is the part of a person's self-concept that is made from their membership in a social group."
 ---

 Social identity is the part of a person's self-concept that is made from their membership in a social group.